HM Customs and Excise: Corporate history

 The Board of Customs, responsible for collecting duties levied on imported goods, and the Board of Excise, responsible for raising revenue from inland taxes, were both established in the 17th century.
 The raising of excise duties also dates from this time, but the levying of customs duties has a far longer history, the first written reference being found in an eighth-century charter of King Aethelbald.

-Following the 1707 Act of Union a separate Scottish Board of Customs and Scottish Excise Board were constituted; a century later separate boards were likewise established for Ireland.
-By an Act of Parliament dated 2 May 1823, these and the English Boards were consolidated to form a single Board of Excise and a single Board of Customs for the whole United Kingdom.
+Following the Act of Union 1707 a separate Scottish Board of Customs and Scottish Excise Board were constituted; a century later separate boards were likewise established for Ireland.
+By the Customs and Excise Act 1823 (4 Geo.
+4. c.
+23), dated 2 May 1823, these and the English boards were consolidated to form a single Board of Excise and a single Board of Customs for the whole United Kingdom.

 These boards (and their successors) were made up of commissioners, appointed under the Great Seal of the Realm.

 HM Customs

 A British Victorian six pence customs revenue stamp.

 Originally, the term customs meant any customary payments or dues of any kind (for example, to the king, or a bishop, or the church), but later became restricted to duties payable to the king on the import or export of goods.
-A centralised English customs system can be traced to the Winchester Assize of Customs of 1203, in the reign of King John, from which time customs were to be collected and paid to the State Treasury.
+A centralised English customs system can be traced to the Winchester Assize of Customs of 1203, in the reign of King John, from which time customs were to be collected and paid to the state Treasury.
 HM Customs was established on a more permanent basis with the passing of legislation in the reign of King Edward I: the nova custuma of 1275.
 Alongside the nova custuma (which was levied on exported wool and leather) duty was levied on imported goods; from the 14th century this became known as tonnage and poundage.

 The Board of Customs

 A Board of Customs was effectively created by the Long Parliament on 21 January 1643 under the Ordinance concerning the Customs for the continuance of the ordinance of concerning the subsidy of Tonnage and Poundage from 1 March 1643, to 25 March 1644.
-Under this act the regulation of the collection of customs was entrusted to a parliamentary committee; however in 1662 Parliament reverted to the farming system, until a permanent Board was finally established in 1671.
+Under this ordinnace the regulation of the collection of customs was entrusted to a parliamentary committee; however in 1662 Parliament reverted to the farming system, until a permanent board was finally established in 1671 by letters patent.

 HM Revenue of Excise

-His or Her Majesty's Excise duties are inland duties levied on articles at the time of their manufacture, such as alcoholic drinks and tobacco.
+Excise duties are inland duties levied on articles at the time of their manufacture, such as alcoholic drinks and tobacco.
 Excise duties were first levied in England in 1643, during the Commonwealth (initially on beer, cider, spirits and soap); later, duties were levied on such diverse commodities as salt, paper and bricks.

 For a time, the Excise Board was also responsible for collecting the duty levied on imports of beverages such as rum, brandy and other spirits, as well as tea, coffee, chocolate and cocoa beans.
 Prior to payment of duty, these items were often stored in a bonded warehouse, where excise officers could assess and measure them.